textpattern/textpattern.github.io/development/admin-side-plugin-tutorial.md

 layout: document
 category: Development
 published: true
-title: Admin-side plugin tutorial
+title: Administration-side plugin tutorial
-description: This tutorial walks you through the basics of creating and admin-side plugin.
+description: This tutorial walks you through the basics of creating and administration-side plugin.
 ---

-# Admin-side plugin tutorial
+# Administration-side plugin tutorial

-This tutorial walks you through the basics of creating an admin-side plugin; it covers functions, callbacks, and the concept of *events* and *steps*.
+This tutorial walks you through the basics of creating an administration-side plugin; it covers functions, callbacks, and the concept of *events* and *steps*.

 You might also like to see the [Public-side plugin tutorial](/development/public-side-plugin-tutorial).